Cathy Barron - Chair of Governors

 I have been a teacher for fifteen years and a member of Senior Leadership in schools for the last six.
 As such, I feel I can offer a wealth of knowledge and experience to support Temple Grafton Primary School’s leadership to guide the school on its continued development as a part of the Forest of Arden MAT, but also as a school in its own right.

-Faye Brown - Parent Governor
+Faye Brown - Parent Governor & Safeguarding Governor

 More info to follow

-Sally Henderson - Co-opted Governor
+Sally Henderson - Foundation Governor

 Following teacher training in Gloucester, I began my 17 year teaching career in Solihull - where I stayed for the entire period of my teaching career.
 I am a keen participant in musical theatre, enjoying performing on stage and having taken several lead roles in large stage musicals.